 Creating A Legal Contract

 A rent to own agreement should be very comprehensive as to protect both the buyer and the seller.
 It should contain clauses highlighting who is responsible for what, important dates, and penalties for violation of the agreement.
 You don’t want to leave room for any discrepancy or disagreement between you and your potential buyer.
-To ensure your agreement is legally binding, reach out to a local real estate attorney or call SunnyNest Homes LLC to help you facilitate the rent to own process.
+To ensure your agreement is legally binding, reach out to a local real estate attorney or call SunnyNest Homes to help you facilitate the rent to own process.

 Finding The Right Tenants